Explore In-Context Segmentation via Latent Diffusion Models: Experiments

+\textbf{Meta-architecture.} We investigate both meta-architectures by applying different training strategies.
+Generally, the model with all parameters trainable performs best, with LDIS-1 and LDIS-n getting mIoU of 61.3 and 49.7, respectively.
+Furthermore, we study the effects of parameter-efficient tuning on our model with LoRA.
+Performance degradation is observed on both architectures, 8.1 on LDIS-1 and 26.5 on LDIS-n, respectively.
+As we further reduce the rank from 4 to 1, LDIS-1's performance slightly degrades, reaching 53.0 mIoU.
+This phenomenon indicates that since SD was initially designed for generative tasks, the restriction of expressive power hinders its transfer to segmentation tasks.
+LDIS-n is more sensitive to this characteristic.

 \textbf{Results on One-shot Segmentation.} We also test our model under the few-shot segmentation setting.
-As shown in Tab.~\ref{tab:fewshot}, our model achieves decent or better performance on almost all folds of COCO-${20^{i}}$ dataset.
-Specifically, it significantly outperforms some recently proposed generalist model, PerSAM~\cite{zhang2023personalize} by around 30\% mIoU.
+As shown in Tab.~\ref{tab:fewshot}, our model achieves decent performance on all folds of COCO-${20^{i}}$ dataset.
+Specifically, it outperforms some recently proposed generalists, such as PerSAM~\cite{zhang2023personalize}, by a remarkable margin.